GeraPashchenko/Test-task/Readme.md

  - clean: to delete build;
  - compile: to build the project.

-CSV files converted to SQL insert by `https://tableconvert.com/csv-to-sql`
+CSV files converted to SQL insert by [CSV to SQL](https://tableconvert.com/csv-to-sql)

 ---